 The Conference continued to grow under the leadership of mission pastors such as Gordon Holman and Roy Olund.
 In 1977, Rev. Robert A. Honnette was called to be the first resident Conference Superintendent.
 Under his able leadership, three more churches were planted.
 In 1983, Rev. Honnette resigned and Rev. Chester Larson was called as Superintendent.
 Superintendent Larson served the Conference with distinction and retired in 1991.
-By that time, the 1991 Conference numbered 21 churches.
-At the Conference Annual Meeting at the First Covenant of Winter Park, Dr. Kurt Miericke was called to serve as the new Superintendent.
+By that time, in 1991, conference churches numbered 21.

 At the Conference Annual Meeting at First Covenant of Winter Park, Rev. Dr. Kurt Miericke was called as the third Superintendent of the conference.
 Dr. Miericke served as superintendent from 1991 until 2007.

 Rev. Dr. Robert Owens was called as the associate superintendent of the conference in 2001 and served in that role until he was called to be the fourth superintendent in 2007.
 Dr. Owens served for eleven years as conference superintendent.

 Rev. Dr. Catherine Gilliard was called as the fifth superintendent of the conference and she began her first term in September of 2018.